aerickson/directory_cleaner/README.md

 ## overview

-Remove all files and directories not on in an exception list (in a specfic directory).
+Remove all files and directories not in an exception list (in a specfic directory).

 - Files under an excepted directory will also be excluded from deletion.